DevilsDesigns/Readarr-Prebuilt-Non-Docker/README.md

 First if you are on Windows 10 You need WSL2 and a Debian or Ubuntu Distro.
 You can look that up as this tutorial is for installing Readarr and not WSL.
 But everything in here should apply to both.

+# How to Build Readarr with WSL2 or Ubunut/Debain Distro

 # Setting up Dependencies:

 **IMPORTANT:**